sarapohland/parce/README.md

 # Probabilistic and Reconstruction-based Competency Estimation (PaRCE)

 This is the codebase for the paper titled "PaRCE: Probabilisitc and Reconstruction-based Competency Estimation for CNN-based Image Classification," which was submitted to the 2025 IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR).
 This README describes how to reproduce the results achieved in this paper.
+Note that most of the steps listed here can be skipped by downloading the saved [datasets](https://drive.google.com/drive/folders/14-MN0aemA_ebeMs2yjwZTBNKQ65Om6vM?usp=share_link) and trained [models](https://drive.google.com/drive/folders/1bv_5zA95u5yGyVChOiKOROiICScUrPBh?usp=share_link) provided in our Google Drive [folder](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link).

 ## 0) Set Up Codebase